MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 #### Blocking personal iOS/iPadOS devices
 By default, Intune classifies iOS/iPadOS devices as personally-owned.
 To be classified as corporate-owned, an iOS/iPadOS device must fulfill one of the following conditions:
 - [Registered with a serial number or IMEI](corporate-identifiers-add.md).
-- Enrolled by using Automated Device Enrollment (formerly Device Enrollment Program)
+- Enrolled by using Automated Device Enrollment (formerly Device Enrollment Program).

 > [!NOTE]
 > An iOS User Enrollment profile overrides an enrollment restriction policy.
 For more information, see [Set up iOS/iPadOS and iPadOS User Enrollment (preview)](ios-user-enrollment.md).